arianajung/Paws-and-Ponder/README.md

 - The admin user can choose to Ban **and Unban** a user from a post or a comment.
 This can be done by clicking on the menu button beside the post or comment made by a user and clicking on the "Ban User" option.
 This will prevent that user from logging in, but that user's posts and profile page will still be accessible by other users.

-**- The Admin user will automatically be followed by newly created users, so that new users will be provided a more interactive, user-friendly landing page upon sign-up.**
+- **The Admin user will automatically be followed by newly created users, so that new users will be provided a more interactive, user-friendly landing page upon sign-up.**

 ## Documentations For Our Express Routes
 ### Middlewares